-Each NAC must fill up to the full team quota in Class 5 before it can enter a Class 5 glider in Class 2.
+Each NAC must fill up to the full team quota in Class 5before it can enter a Class 5 glider in Class 2.
 A change of a competitor from one class to another is not permitted after the closing date stated on the entry form unless the entry is restricted, or a particular class in the championship is cancelled.
-There is no team championship in Class 2.